ICC investigates alleged crimes in Palestinian territories

 The Palestinians joined the court in 2015 and have long pushed for an investigation of Israel, which is not a member of the court.
 The Palestinians asked the court to probe Israeli actions during its 2014 war against Palestinian militants in the Gaza Strip, as well as Israel’s construction of settlements in the occupied West Bank and annexed east Jerusalem.

-In the past, Israeli officials have accused the court of overstepping its bounds, saying the Palestinians are not an independent sovereign state.
+In the past, Israeli officials have said the court has no jurisdiction, saying the Palestinians are not an independent sovereign state.
 Officials say that Israel has been unfairly singled out and reject the allegations.
 They say military actions in Gaza were acts of self-defense and the status of the West Bank is disputed and must be resolved through negotiations.

+Bensouda, however, said there is a “reasonable basis to proceed and there are admissible potential cases.”
+At the same time, she said the investigation will “allow for a continuing assessment of actions being taken at the domestic level in accordance with the principle of complementarity.”

+Eugene Kontorovich, director of international law at the Kohelet Policy Forum, a conservative Israeli think tank, said the court’s investigation “is entirely unjustified — and predictable, given its longstanding lawless bias against the Jewish state.”

 The investigation will likely also look into alleged crimes by Palestinian militants.
 Bensouda has said her probe would look into the actions of Hamas, which fired rockets indiscriminately into Israel during the 2014 war.

+“This is a step forward to implement justice, punish the occupation and do justice to the Palestinian people,” Hamas spokesman Hazem Qassem told the Associated Press.

+Asked whether the investigation can also cover rocket attacks by his group, he said that Hamas “is totally certain that its resistance of the occupation is legitimate” under international law.

-Bensouda said how prosecutors prioritize their work will be “determined in due time” based on constraints including the coronavirus pandemic, limited resources and their existing heavy workload.
+Bensouda said that priorities in the investigation will be “determined in due time” based on constraints including the coronavirus pandemic, limited resources and prosecutors’ existing heavy workload.

 “Such challenges, however, as daunting and complex as they are, cannot divert us from ultimately discharging the responsibilities that the Rome Statute places upon the Office,” she said, referring to the court’s founding treaty.

+“The court’s crowded docket shouldn’t deter the prosecutor’s office from doggedly pursuing cases against anyone credibly implicated in such crimes,” said Balkees Jarrah, associate international justice director at Human Rights Watch.

+“All eyes will also be on the next prosecutor Karim Khan to pick up the baton and expeditiously move forward while demonstrating firm independence in seeking to hold even the most powerful to account,” Jarrah added.
+“ICC member countries should stand ready to fiercely protect the court’s work from any political pressure.”

-Associated Press Writer Josef Federman in Jerusalem contributed.
+Associated Press writers Josef Federman in Jerusalem and Fares Akram in Gaza City, Gaza Strip, contributed.

 Sign up for Daily Newsletters